jdarge/timer/README.md

 ```

 ## Usage notes:
-Once the alarm starts to go off, you cann press any key to kill it; subsequently killing the program all together.
+Once the alarm starts to go off, you can press any key to kill it; subsequently killing the program all together.

 ## Further notes:
 This has only been tested for Linux based operating systems.<br>
 This is still under development but it does function as intended, as far as I know.<br>
-Line 31 of driver.c dictates where the audio comes from.
-If you do not wish to install this application, please change this string value to a more appropriate path.

 TODO: allow user to specify mp3 file for alarm noise